ThomasKundera/ApolloRadiations/README.md

    - Getting their shapes from sea level up to Moon distance, so taking into account atmospheric and geomagnetism filtering.

 ### Comic rays
-   - Getting realistic spectrum of interplanterary cosmic ray.
+   - Getting realistic spectrum of interplanetary cosmic ray.
    - Getting their shapes from sea level up to Moon distance, so taking into account atmospheric and geomagnetism filtering.

 ### Moon surface radioactivity
-   - Moon surface is slighty active, getting spectums shapes.
+   - Moon surface is slightly active, getting spectrum shapes.

-### Modelling trajectory of CSM/LM/EVAs
+### Modeling trajectory of CSM/LM/EVAs
-   - To get an integrated spectrump on a whole mission
+   - To get an integrated spectrum on a whole mission

-### Modelling CSM and LM
+### Modeling CSM and LM
    - Could be a very simple sphere to start with.
    - Get realistic spectrum behind their shielding.

-### Modelling cameras
+### Modeling cameras
    - Could be a very simple sphere to start with
    - Get realistic spectrum behind their shielding.

-### Modelling spacesuits
+### Modeling spacesuits
    - Also a very simple shape to start with.
    - Get realistic spectrum behind their shielding.

-### Modelling rays/photographic film interactions
+### Modeling rays/photographic film interactions
    - So that to know which effect to expect from a given dose

-### Modelling rays/human interractions
+### Modeling rays/human interactions
    - To get an equivalent dose